KSHobbyProjs/scalar-lattice-1d/README.md

 ---

-### Observables
+### Observables **CURRENTLY STILL UNDER CONSTRUCTION**
 The simulation calculates several key values to probe the field dynamics:
  - Two-point correlation functions: Measures how field values at different points are correlated (related to the probability that a particle created at $x$ propagates to $y$.).
  - Field expectation value: Average field over the lattice, $\langle \phi \rangle$ (average vacuum behavior of the field).
  - Susceptibility: Measures response to small perturbations (useful for studying phase transitions).
  - Binder cumulant: Higher-order statistic that helps identify **critical behavior** and **phase transitions**.

 ---